wholebody3d/wholebody3d/README.md

 ## What is H3WB

 H3WB is a large-scale dataset for 3D whole-body pose estimation.
-It is an extension of [Human3.6m dataset](http://vision.imar.ro/human3.6m/) and contains 133 whole-body (17 for body, 6 for feet, 68 for face and 42 for hands) keypointannotations on 100K images.
+It is an extension of [Human3.6m dataset](http://vision.imar.ro/human3.6m/) and contains 133 whole-body (17 for body, 6 for feet, 68 for face and 42 for hands) keypoint annotations on 100K images.
 The skeleton layout is the same as
 [COCO-Wholebody dataset](https://github.com/jin-s13/COCO-WholeBody).

 Example annotations: